 WHERE WE TRANSFER YOUR PERSONAL INFORMATION

-Information you provide to us may be transferred to countries outside the UK, for example where any of our Group companies which need access to that information are incorporated in a country outside of the UK, or if any of our servers or those of our third-party service providers are from time to time located in a country outside of the UK.
+Information you provide to us may be transferred to countries outside the UK, for example where any of which need access to that information are incorporated in a country outside of the UK, or if any of our servers or those of our third-party service providers are from time to time located in a country outside of the UK.
 These countries may not have similar data protection laws to the UK.

 If we transfer your information outside of the UK in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
 This is because some countries outside the UK do not have the same adequate data protection laws equivalent to those within the UK.
 These steps may include, for example imposing contractual obligations on the recipient of your personal information or ensuring that the recipients subscribe to other relevant regulatory regimes or best practice that aim to ensure adequate protection.

-This is mainly relevant to the following third-party service providers that we use:

-Customer Relationship Management system provider – US based,

-Data Storage Provider – US based,

-Hosting Provider – US based,

-Banking services – global Messaging, scheduling and collaborating software application providers – partly US based (but mainly hosted locally).

 We have standard contractual clauses and other relevant measures in place for transfers of personal data to these providers and other relevant third parties, as required under applicable data protection laws.